AhmedSeemalK/Enterprise-Inference/ida/README.md

 Please choose an option (1, 2, or 3):
 > 1
 Follow the prompts to provide the necessary information for deploying the model if model is not set in inference-config.cfg.
-If model is set in inference-config.cfg automation will proceed to deploy the model.
+If model is set in inference-config.cfg AI Inference Deployment Suite will proceed to deploy the model.
 `````

 ### Deploy LLM Model from Hugging Face